Otemba/paypal-to-eth/examples/value/README.md

         }
     }
 Source: In the constructor "value" will be transferred upon mining.
 To achieve that, you must add value to your dialog.json.
-Please note the value property.
+Please note the value property in the example.

     {
     	"flow": "liftoff",